MichaelRechenberg/bot-tutorial-nodejs/README.md

 ## Introduction

+---This is a fork of the GroupMe Bot repo for the Gamma Mu Kappa group chat---

 This project shows the capability of a bot to react to messages sent within a group.

 ## Contents